Pieri type rules and $GL(2|2)$ tensor products: Introduction

 \section{Introduction}

-For the classical group $Gl(n)$ the tensor product decomposition between two irreducible representations is given by the Littlewood-Richardson rule.
-Contrary to this case the analogous decomposition between two irreducible representation of the General Linear Supergroup $Gl(m|n)$ is poorly understood.
+For the classical group $GL(n)$ the tensor product decomposition between two irreducible representations is given by the Littlewood-Richardson rule for the Littlewood-Richardson coefficients $c_{\lambda \mu}^{\nu}$.
+Contrary to this case the analogous decomposition between two irreducible representation of the General Linear Supergroup $GL(m|n)$ is poorly understood.
 A classical result from Berele and Regev \cite{Berele-Regev} and Sergeev \cite{Sergeev} shows that the fusion rule between direct summands of tensor powers $V^{\otimes r}$ of the standard representation $V \simeq k^{m|n}$ is again given by the Littlewood-Richardson rule.
-The first more general results were achieved in \cite{Heidersdorf-mixed-tensors} where we obtained a decomposition law between any two mixed tensors, direct summands in the mixed tensor space $V^{\otimes r} \otimes (V^{\vee})^{\otimes s}$, $r,s \in \N$.
-This result is based on the tensor product decomposition in Deligne's interpolating category $Rep(Gl_{\delta})$ \cite{Deligne-interpolation}.
-This category comes for $\delta = m-n$ with a tensor functor $F_{m|n}: Rep(Gl_{m-n}) \to Rep(Gl(m|n))$.
-Since the decomposition for the tensor product of two indecomposable elements is known for $Rep(Gl_{m-n})$ by results from Comes and Wilson \cite{Comes-Wilson}, we obtain an analogous law once we describe the image of $F_{m|n}(X)$ for indecomposable objects $X$ in $Rep(Gl_{m-n})$.
-This in turn is based on results by Brundan and Stroppel \cite{Brundan-Stroppel-5} on the interplay between Khovanov algebras and Walled Brauer algebras.
-Since any Kostant module and any projective representation is a mixed tensor (up to some Berezin twist), these results give a decomposition law for their tensor products.
+The first more general results were achieved in \cite{Heidersdorf-mixed-tensors} where we obtained a decomposition law for tensor products between any two mixed tensors, direct summands in a mixed tensor space $V^{\otimes r} \otimes (V^{\vee})^{\otimes s}$, $r,s \in \N$.
+This result is based on the tensor product decomposition in Deligne's interpolating category $\underline{Rep}(GL_{\delta})$ \cite{Deligne-interpolation}.
+Due to the universal property of Deligne's category, we have for $\delta = m-n$ a tensor functor $F_{m|n}: \underline{Rep}(GL_{m-n}) \to Rep(GL(m|n))$ sending the standard representation of the Deligne category to the standard representation $V = k^{m|n}$ of $GL(m|n)$.
+Since the decomposition of the tensor product of two indecomposable elements is known for $\underline{Rep}(GL_{m-n})$ by results of Comes and Wilson \cite{Comes-Wilson}, we obtain an analogous decomposition law once we describe the image $F_{m|n}(X)$ of an arbitrary indecomposable object $X$ in $\underline{Rep}(GL_{m-n})$.
+This was achieved in \cite{Heidersdorf-mixed-tensors} based on results by Brundan and Stroppel \cite{Brundan-Stroppel-5} on the interplay between Khovanov algebras and Walled Brauer algebras.
+Since any Kostant module \cite{Brundan-Stroppel-2} and any projective representation is a mixed tensor (up to some Berezin twist) \cite{Heidersdorf-mixed-tensors}, these results give a decomposition law for their tensor products, covering in particular the decomposition between any two irreducible $GL(m|1)$-representations.